A Simple Health Blueprint to Maintaining the Intestinal Lining Naturally

 Symptoms are a sign that you are lacking the bacterial balance in your gut to ferment these tough-to-digest foods.

 Focus on ridding the gut of overgrowth, reconditioning the gut & promoting keystone strains of bacteria like Akkermansia muciniphila, Faecalibacterium prausnitzii, & Bifidobacteria spp (check out MegaPrebiotic for precision probiotic support of these strains) or the highly popular Sunfiber powder.

 Be careful of Lactobacilli spp. early in recovery as these probiotic strains can be overly immune-stimulating & be contraindicated in overgrowth profiles (at least in the short-term).

 After 1-3 months of support, start feed bacteria using prebiotics such as FloraStart Prebiotic Fiber, MegaPrebiotic, FloraSpectrum Prebiotic Fiber.
 Introduce them in that order as the range of bacteria increase with each formula.
 PhytoFlora Microbiome Support is unique in that polyphenols help protect the mucosa as antioxidants, help feed the mucosa by promoting SCFA production, and work as prebiotics by feeding healthy bacteria.
 Long-term, I rotate the formulas month to month and even day to day to keep my system guessing.

 The mucosa itself will slowly repair & rebuild.
-Smooth this process along using products like MegaMucosa and IgG Boost 2500 / Mega IgG2000.
-The IgG-Boost 2500 is the most cost efficient way to support IgG which help support inflammation and bind to toxins released when reconditioning the gut.
+Smooth this process using products like MegaMucosa and IgG Boost 2500 / Mega IgG2000.
+The IgG-Boost 2500 is the most cost-efficient way to support IgG which helps support inflammation and bind to toxins released when reconditioning the gut.